ffazzm/train-model/README.md

 # Train Model Examples

-This repository provides examples for training ML/DL models
+This repository provides examples for training ML/DL models, partially generated and iterated using AI-assisted tools.

 ## License